 In order to avoid completely struggling with how to declutter kitchen counters and cabinets, let’s set up for success and talk about what’s worth putting back.
 The most important step to achieving a clutter-free kitchen is sorting.
 You can also declutter a kitchen minimalist style and have just the kitchen essentials, or declutter enough so your countertops are clear-er.

 You need to make four piles: keep, trash, recycle, donate.
 Some items are going to be so easy to just say “pfft, trash.” but boy, some of these little gadgets you may have acquired over the years are going to test you.
-It’s strange but sometimes you’ll find a weird attachment and not want to get rid of the old microwave you’ve had since college.
-Like, who cares?
-It’s a freaking microwave.
-But it was your microwave.

 So, it’s important to remember how much space your decluttered kitchen counters have and how much stuff your kitchen is limited to in order for it to be clutterless.